This is a collaborative post.

 Keep drafts at bay

-Darts can make a home or particular room feel cold, so you may want to try and pinpoint where they are coming from.
+Drafts can make a home or particular room feel cold, so you may want to try and pinpoint where they are coming from.
 Simple things such as covering up key holes or adding an extra brush or cover at the bottom of a door can help matters and avoid your home getting cold or heat escaping unnecessarily.
 If you’re dealing with serious drafts, go here to explore new window styles that will help keep your home warm.
 It could even add some value too!

 Protect exterior pipework